pixdoet/aMuseMent/readme.md

 If you for some inexplicable reason want to build this into a binary...
 1. Get PyInstaller
 2. Change the `binaries` section in `aMuseMent.spec` to point to your specific build of `ffmpeg`
+    - _You probably don't need to do this unless you have an ultra special build of ffmpeg_
 3. Run `pyinstaller aMuseMent.spec`